alfreddohnani/javascript-algorithms/README.md

 ### Power of two

 Given a positive integer "n", determine if the number is a power of 2 or not.

+## Recursion

+Recursion is a problem solving technique where the solution depends on solutions to smaller instances of the same problem.
+It is when a function calls itself.
+It can be applied when you find yourself breaking down a problem into smaller versions of thesame problem.
+Every recursion needs to have a base case - a condition to terminate the recursion.
+Recursion may simplify the solution but it does not always translate to a faster or more efficient solution.